The Human Anatomy from Ayurvedic Perspective (Not considering Birth-Genetic Defect) would look like:

-Srotas work at various levels, but I am only stating the Srotas for the large systems:
+- Srotas (Body Channels) work at various levels, but I am only stating the ones for the larger systems such as:

-Larger systems, Such as, Respiratory (Pranavaha Srotas, Vayu), Digestive (Annavaha, Pitta), Water Metabolism (Udakavaha, Kapha), Lymphatic/Plasma/Heart (Rasavaha, Kapha), Blood Circulation (Raqtavaha, Pitta), Muscles (Mamsavaha, Kapha), Fat/Adipose (Medovaha, Kapha), Skeletal (Asthivaha, Vata), Bone Marrow (Majjavaha, Vata), Reproductive (Shukravaha, Kapha), Sweat (Swedavaha, Kapha), Excretory (Purishvaha, Vata), Urinary (Mutravaha, Kapha), Female reproductive (Uterus, Artavaha, Pitta; Breast Milk, Stanyavaha, Kapha).
+Respiratory (Pranavaha Srotas, Vayu), Digestive (Annavaha, Pitta), Water Metabolism (Udakavaha, Kapha), Lymphatic/Plasma/Heart (Rasavaha, Kapha), Blood Circulation (Raqtavaha, Pitta), Muscles (Mamsavaha, Kapha), Fat/Adipose (Medovaha, Kapha), Skeletal (Asthivaha, Vata), Bone Marrow (Majjavaha, Vata), Reproductive (Shukravaha, Kapha), Sweat (Swedavaha, Kapha), Excretory (Purishvaha, Vata), Urinary (Mutravaha, Kapha), Female reproductive (Uterus, Artavaha, Pitta; Breast Milk, Stanyavaha, Kapha)…

 Vata & Kapha cause Vitiation of the Srotas.